SPOILERS FOR BOOGIE NIGHTS AND WONDERLAND BELOW

 - There is a Paris Hilton cameo as John Holmes arm candy.

-- Christina Applegate and Janeane Garofalo are both in this playing background characters.
-You’d be forgiven for not noticing.
+- Christina Applegate and Janeane Garofalo are both in this playing incredibly minor background characters.
+I already knew that going in, yet I still struggled to pinpoint Applegate’s cameo.

 Wonderland is currently available to stream on HBO Now.